Rorriis/center-hud/readme.txt

 mat_colorcorrection 0

 ------------------------------------------------

 FOR ULTRAWIDE PLAYERS:
 Please apply the ultrawidefix addon!
 It fixes bugs with some menus that backgrounds get cutoff

 FOR LINUX USERS:

+Please install the fonts in resource/fonts to home/.local/fonts for them to work properly

 If the HUD customization from ingame don't work, make symlinks from "tf/cfg" to "center-hud/cfg" for these files:

 hud_crosshair_color.txt